 4 tablespoons sugar

-3 tablespoons oil (I used canola)
+3 tablespoons oil (I used coconut)

 1 tsp vanilla (you should use clear vanilla if you don't want your topping to be tinted light brown!)